Greenbauer/three-js-shaders/README.md

 # three-js-shaders

-Working example of lensShader.js: https://bannereyewear.com/create
+A working example of lensShader.js is used on the sunglass lenses at https://bannereyewear.com/create